iamxiaobo/sprite-sass/README.md

 #SPRITE-SASS

+Use sass with image sprite, and allow you to define the position of every sprite element.

 > A modular image sprite generator.

 > Mainly used for mobile develop.

 > Generates sprites and proper sass files